 To determine which SCEF to contact, an IN-CSE may determine the IP address(es)/port(s) of the proper SCEF by performing a DNS query using the M2M-Ext-ID of the UE hosting the ASN/MN-CSE or ADN-AE.
 This M2M-Ext-ID shall be configured in the nodeID attribute of the <serviceSubscribedNode> resource associated with the UE.
 Alternatively, an IN-CSE may use a pre-configured SCEF identifier.
 The method for pre-configuring a SCEF identifier into the IN-CSE is outside the scope of the present document.

 Step 3: NIDD Configuration Request

 The IN-CSE issues a NIDD Configuration Request for a particular ASN/MN-CSE or ADN-AE hosted on a UE.
-The request is configured as follows.
+The request is configured as follows:

-An HTTP POST method shall be used
+An HTTP POST method shall be used.